 Combining CBD extract with a topical cream (like our topical hemp balm called “Soothe”) enables it to be absorbed through the skin, creating an entry point for CBD to enter your body.

-For instance, if you have pain in your knuckles from arthritis, applying a topical CBD may provide some relief.
-Studies show that applying topical CBD can provide anti-inflammatory benefits that soothe joint pain.
+For instance, if you have pain in your knuckles from arthritis, applying a CBD cream may provide some relief.
+Studies show that applying CBD can provide anti-inflammatory benefits that soothe joint pain.

-In other words, topical CBD uses the body’s ability to absorb nutrients through the skin.
+In other words, CBD applied on the skin uses the body’s ability to absorb nutrients through the skin.
 However, there’s also another advantage to using CBD as a topical.

 Our skin is filled with cannabinoid receptors — proteins that are part of the endocannabinoid system, which is responsible for modulating critical functions such as sleep and pain response.
 Research is only beginning to scratch the surface of how CBD interacts with these receptors.